Seventy-Seventh Session of the UN General Assembly First Committee in New York

 Delivered by H.E.
 Robert in den Bosch, Permanent Representative of the Kingdom of the Netherlands to the Conference on Disarmament and Ambassador at large

-In addition to the statement by the European Union, the Netherlands would like to make the following remarks in its national capacity.
+In addition to the statement delivered by the European Union, the Netherlands would like to make the following remarks in its national capacity.